Phase Two of Marketing Your Behavioral Health Company

 Word of Mouth

 We know this to be one of the most powerful forms of marketing that there is.
 By consistently marketing your brand, it will create word of mouth.
 When the crisis arises of addiction, many people ask friends and other loved ones if they know of facilities or therapists that can help.
 If you have done your job, your facility will naturally come to mind.
-How many times have you heard someone say, “you know, I just saw that on TV” or in some other medium.
+How many times have you heard someone say, “you know, I just saw that on TV” or in some other medium?
 To use today’s terminology, a properly run campaign is the definition of viral and the benefits will be seen in more direct hits and organic hits to your site with more calls generated.

 Behavioral Health Outreach and Marketing – A Potent Combo

-Your outreach coordinators are having their meetings, doing their conferences, giving tours and creating solid relationships within the potential referring universe.
-They are armed with swag, brochures and solid expertise in why your facility is right for a potential client in crisis.
-The moment a referrer and client realizes that it is time for a higher level of care, the referrer discusses this with his or her client and makes a suggestion to the client.
+Your outreach coordinators are having their meetings, doing their conferences, giving tours, and creating solid relationships within the potential referring universe.
+They are armed with swag, brochures, and solid expertise in why your facility is right for a potential client in crisis.
+The moment a referrer and client realize that it is time for a higher level of care, the referrer discusses this with his or her client and makes a suggestion to the client.
 Your brochure may be handed to the client or it may be one of the 50 other brochures that the referrer has in their office.
 If you have followed some of what we have discussed, your facility will come to mind for the referrer and the potential client and you will have cut through a lot of the noise that the referrer and the client may have to go through to make a decision.